-Fiscal Responsibility

-The ability for a city to provide services for its citizens is highly dependent on fiscal responsibility.
+Council Goals Fiscal Responsibility Explanation of the Goal The ability for a city to provide services for its citizens is highly dependent on fiscal responsibility.
 Managing public assets and leveraging those assets to create a community in which the public wants to live, work and play is the objective.

-Provide Quality

-Municipal Services

-and Programs

-The purpose of a local government is to supply goods and services necessary for the citizens it serves.
+Provide Quality Municipal Services and Programs Explanation of the Goal The purpose of a local government is to supply goods and services necessary for the citizens it serves.
 The City of Prineville aims to provide quality services and programs through employee training and consistent evaluation, as well as working collaboratively and forming relationships with other local and state agencies.
 This provides a holistic approach to maintaining and improving the livability, desirability and reliability of the city.

-Transparency and Effective Communication

-The City of Prineville and its council are committed to practicing equity, diversity and inclusion principals to best serve the citizens of its community.
+Transparency and Effective Communication Explanation of the Goal The City of Prineville and its council are committed to practicing equity, diversity and inclusion principals to best serve the citizens of its community.
 Transparency and open communication are necessary in all the City does to inform citizens of its ability to deliver services and manage public assets.
 Transparency can be accomplished through effective communication, which enhances public relations and retains community trust.

-Position City for the Future

-In order to best serve the citizens of Prineville, the City must position itself for the future.
+Position City for the Future Explanation of the Goal In order to best serve the citizens of Prineville, the City must position itself for the future.
 By collaborating with its partners, the City sets objectives to anticipate and meet the community's needs for future growth, services and infrastructure.

-Community Safety

-Ensuring the safety of the public is one of the City's highest priorities.
+Community Safety Explanation of the Goal Ensuring the safety of the public is one of the City's highest priorities.
 The largest responsibility of this goal falls on the Police Department and Emergency Dispatch.
-It requires highly skilled fficers, community trust and citizen involvement.
-Council Goals Addressed by Department / Fund in BN 27
+It requires highly skilled fficers, community trust nd citizen involvement.

-Fiscal Responsibility Quality Municipal Services and Programs Transparency and Effective Communication Position City for the Future Community Safety
+Fiscal Responsibility Quality Municipal Services and Programs 7 Fund in BN 2, Transparency and Effective Communication Position City for the Future Community Safety

 Police

 Emergency Dispatch

 Transportation Operations

 Planning

 Railway / Freight Depot

 Airport

 Water

 Wastewater

 Golf Course

 City Council

 Administration

 Finance

 Information Technology

 Public Works Support